PLSysSec/lockdown-node-example/README.md

 Lockdown is an extension to server-side runtimes that maintains the integrity of web applications.
-With Lockdown, the runtime checks the hash of each file before executing it against a list of hashes generated before the application is deployed on a production server.
+With Lockdown, the runtime checks the hash of each file before executing it against a list of hashes generated before the application is deployed to a production server.
 This integrity check prevents Remote Code Execution vulnerabilities that are common with server-side scripting languages.

 # Lockdown Node.js example

-This is a simple example to demonstrate how to work with a Lockdown enabled node.
+This is a simple example to demonstrate how to work with a Lockdown-enabled node.
 This code simply takes command line arguments and outputs even, odd, or NaN for each input.

 Our example depends on 4 popular npm packages in total which we need to obtain hashes for.
 Some packages